Best Messaging Apps for Business – Top 12

 WhatsApp Business

-WhatsApp Business is a fairly new service, only being introduced in 2018, but already has some high-profile backers including Netflix, who started using WhatsApp last year to send users recommendations based on the content they watch.
+WhatsApp Business is a relatively new service, only being introduced in 2018.
+Still, it already has some high-profile backers, including Netflix, who started using WhatsApp last year to send users recommendations based on their watch content.

 Business Messaging Apps

 Business messaging apps let you manage tasks, scheduling, and workgroups via a shared instant messaging app.
-These have a multitude of uses on top of just letting your teams stay in touch, providing your teams with channels to share their work manage their tasks and communicate.
+These have many uses on top of allowing your teams to stay in touch, providing them with channels to share their work, manage their tasks, and communicate.
 They can also provide a social space for remote team members to socialize and form stronger bonds with their colleagues.

-While most messaging apps for businesses offer similar features, the differences between them can be critical.
+While most messaging apps for businesses offer similar features, their differences can be critical.
 First and foremost, the messaging app you choose must be compatible with your website and software, especially your eCommerce solution.
-Additionally, your choice of messaging app should reflect the way you work, and whether you need a messaging app to check in with your team and keep tasks on schedule, or to enable collaboration between different disciplines or remote workers.
+Additionally, your choice of messaging app should reflect the way you work and whether you need a messaging app to check in with your team and keep tasks on schedule or to enable collaboration between different disciplines or remote workers.

 Slack

-Slack is one of the most well-known and popular business messaging apps, giving your teams a place to collaborate and share their work in addition to offering private and group instant messaging.
-The simplicity of creating new channels and workspaces, and of sharing images and files, make Slack very useful for working in a remote team and discussing projects with clients.
-It can also help keep you on schedule and on top of your daily tasks, integrating your email, calendar, social media, and many other apps and services.
+Slack is one of the most well-known and popular business messaging apps, giving your teams a place to collaborate and share their work and offering private and group instant messaging.
+The simplicity of creating new channels and workspaces and sharing images and files make Slack very useful for working in a remote team and discussing projects with clients.
+It can also help keep you on schedule and daily tasks, integrating your email, calendar, social media, and many other apps and services.

 Slack offers a free version that can benefit small businesses and startups.
 However, limitations on integrating apps and searching your messages make it advisable to take a paid package as your business grows.

-There are many big brands using Slack including HubSpot, who used its integrations and channels to manage the many notifications from services and clients their site receives every day, enabling support teams to work through automatically sorted messages and tasks.
+Many big brands are using Slack including HubSpot, which uses its integrations and channels to manage the many notifications from services and clients their site receives daily, enabling support teams to work through automatically sorted messages and tasks.

 Flock

 Flock offers many of the same instant messaging features as Slack.
-Still, the added benefit of productivity features is individual or team-wide to-do lists, polls and surveys, helping your team collaborate and provide each other with feedback.
-This app can be particularly useful for programmers.
+Still, the added benefit of productivity features is individual or team-wide to-do lists, polls, and surveys, helping your team collaborate and provide each other with feedback.
+This app can be handy for programmers.
 It automatically formats code snippets for easy reading and allows full access to your GitHub without leaving the app.

 While Flock supports fewer integrations than Slack, it has other benefits.
-They include allowing group calls on its free package and is overall slightly cheaper.
-It also allows you to add guest users to your channels without extra costs.
+They include allowing group calls on its free package, which is overall slightly cheaper.
+It also allows adding guest users to your channels without extra costs.
 This is particularly useful when collaborating with remote workers or clients on a project.

-Creative brand agency HIYO Design used Flock to communicate effectively with both their remote workers and clients across the globe.
-They found its cheap video conferencing to be a particular advantage due to the need to discuss designs in detail with colleagues and clients.
+Creative brand agency HIYO Design used Flock to communicate effectively with their remote workers and clients across the globe.
+They found its cheap video conferencing an advantage due to the need to discuss designs in detail with colleagues and clients.

 Troop